Dexturn1/Dexturn1/README.md

 - 🏋️‍♂️ Gym enthusiast, working on improving my physical health
 - 🎧 Enjoys listening to desi hip hop artists like Krsna, Krama, Fais Safi, and Raftaar
 - 📚 Always learning new concepts, books, and tools to enhance my knowledge and skills

+## What’s My Vibe? 🚀
+- I’m all about small wins every day—progress is progress, no matter how tiny.
+- Turning ideas into projects and figuring out the hard stuff along the way (and yes, I fail sometimes, but that’s what makes it fun).
+- Dreaming big—tech, media, and everything in between.
+One day at a time.

 ## 🚀 Technologies & Tools